Deb Caletti: Career

 Based on a van Gogh painting, Caletti’s next novel Wild Roses was published in 2005, and was a 2006 finalist for the Washington State Book Award.
 Following the success of her first three novels in three years, Caletti then went on to write The Nature of Jade (2007), The Fortunes of Indigo Skye (2008), The Secret Life of Prince Charming (2009), The Six Rules of Maybe (2010), Stay (2011), and The Story of Us in 2012.
 Caletti’s next venture was a much-anticipated adult fiction novel titled He’s Gone, released by Random House in 2013.
 After that came further books for adults and young adults: The Last Forever (2014); The Secrets She Keeps (2015); Essential Maps for the Lost (2016); What's Become of Her (2017).

-Her most recent book, A Heart in a Body in the World was released in September 2018, and was chosen as a Michael L. Printz Honor Book.
-As well, it was awarded the Josette Frank Award for Fiction from Bank Street College of Education, among other honors.
-Caletti’s books have been translated into many languages.
+Her YA novel A Heart in a Body in the World was released in September 2018, and received numerous honors including a Michael L. Printz Honor Book.
+In additional, it won the Josette Frank Award for Fiction from the CBC and named to its Best Children's Book of the Year list with Outstanding Merit.
+This title as well as many others has been translated into many languages, including Polish, French, and Russian.
+The first title of hers to be translated into German (in 2022), it was nominated in March 2023 by the youth jury in a category of the Deutscher Jugendliteraturpreis which will be awarded in October.

 A series of television films based on Caletti's novels was in production in 2007, though that project is now on hold.
 Caletti was also a judge for the 2013 National Book Awards, in the Young People's Literature category.